circleci/circleci-docs/jekyll/_cci2/faq.md

 [docker-hub]: https://hub.docker.com
 [docker-library]: https://hub.docker.com/explore/

-## Git isn't installed on my primary image but the checkout still ran
+## Git isn't installed on my primary image.
+Why did the checkout run?

 If you see this message in the 'Checkout Code' stage of your build: